 During the lease term in Mount Crawford

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Mount Crawford, the renter must allow us to access the rental.
-Some justifiable reasons to come into rental are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Mount Crawford, the renter must allow us to go into the rental home.
+Some valid reasons to enter rental are to:

 - Make repairs or decorate,